WeblateOrg/weblate/docs/admin/config.rst

 ENABLE_AVATARS
 --------------

-Whether to turn on Gravatar based avatars for users.
+Whether to turn on Gravatar-based avatars for users.
 By default this is on.

 Avatars are fetched and cached on the server, lowering the risk of leaking private info, speeding up the user experience.